Audio version:

 Today I’d set out to walk to a different library, to Central in town, where I wanted to pick up a copy of “The Mill on the Floss,” and resume the reading of George Eliot’s novels I’d taken a break from a few weeks ago.
 But since my walk was passing the University anyway I’ve come in here “just to see” as I’m calling it.
 To see what George Eliot they’ve got, certainly.
 But more significantly to see how I’d feel about being in here at all.
 Because I haven’t.
 I haven’t come in here, not once in the two and more years since I decided University was a mistake, and left.

 But now, half an hour since I arrived I haven’t even looked for the George Eliot yet, or checked whether my ex-student library ticket would let me borrow it.
 All I’ve done is come up to the first floor, to my old seat on the bridge, and sit here.
-Listening to a playlist I put together the last time I was a student1, to see how I’m feeling.
+Listening to a playlist I put together the last time I was a student, to see how I’m feeling.
 Which, after the playlist’s brooding start of Aaron Copland’s “Quiet City” and a couple of mildly bouncing Boccherini pieces, is pretty good.
 Good and glad enough to be back now to go and look for the George Eliot books.

 But before I do that, and now the music’s moved on to Mozart’s Clarinet Concerto let me explain how I got here.